xtexx/central/TEAMS.md

 ## Mergers

 Purpose: Review and merge pull requests in Forgejo repositories in accordance to the [pull request agreement](PullRequestsAgreement.md).
-The team is responsible for the same repositories as the contributors team.
+Manage the membership of the [contributors team](#contributors).
+The team is responsible for the same repositories as the [contributors team](#contributors).

 Team members: